Import Harvest Data to Google Sheets

 Each page contains 100 records.
 To access more than 100 records, edit the “page” parameter to your URL path, like this:

-With API Connector, you can either set these up as separate requests or loop through them automatically with pagination handling (paid feature), like this:
+With API Connector, you can either set these up as separate requests as shown, or loop through them automatically with pagination handling (paid feature), like this: